 While it may seem counter-intuitive, ceiling fans can help heat your home in the winter, if the blades spin clockwise.
 Therefore, install ceiling fans for improved energy efficiency in both the summer and winter.

 Finally, annual furnace maintenance will ensure that your furnace is running smoothly and efficiently and catch any potential issues.

 What is a heat pump?

-A heat pump is a combination of heating and air conditioning system.
+A heat pump is a combination of a heating and air conditioning systems.
 You can install a heat pump with a variety of indoor systems, including all-electric and dual-fuel, to keep you comfortable all year.

 In the winter, a heat pump takes the heat from the cold outside air and brings it inside to heat your home.
-However, sometimes this is not enough heat to meet your desired warmth, so generally, people use an electric heater or gas furnace to supplement the heat pump.
+However, sometimes this is not enough heat for your desired warmth, so generally, people use an electric heater or gas furnace to supplement the heat pump.